antipr000/deusgpt-chat/README.md

 Therefore, we have adopted Progressive Web Application ([PWA](https://support.google.com/chrome/answer/9658361)) technology, a modern web technology that elevates web applications to an experience close to that of native apps.

-Through PWA, LobeChat can offer a highly optimized user experience on both desktop and mobile devices while maintaining its lightweight and high-performance characteristics.
+Through PWA, DeusGPT Chat can offer a highly optimized user experience on both desktop and mobile devices while maintaining its lightweight and high-performance characteristics.
 Visually and in terms of feel, we have also meticulously designed the interface to ensure it is indistinguishable from native apps, providing smooth animations, responsive layouts, and adapting to different device screen resolutions.

 > \[!NOTE]
 >
-> If you are unfamiliar with the installation process of PWA, you can add LobeChat as your desktop application (also applicable to mobile devices) by following these steps:
+> If you are unfamiliar with the installation process of PWA, you can add DeusGPT Chat as your desktop application (also applicable to mobile devices) by following these steps:
 >
 > - Launch the Chrome or Edge browser on your computer.
-> - Visit the LobeChat webpage.
+> - Visit the DeusGPT Chat webpage.
 > - In the upper right corner of the address bar, click on the <kbd>Install</kbd> icon.
 > - Follow the instructions on the screen to complete the PWA Installation.